lumitech-co/lumitech-react-nextjs-template/README.md

 The Lumitech Next.js Template provides a powerful and modern starting point for building fast, scalable, and maintainable web applications.
 With a clean architecture and pre-configured best practices, this template ensures that your development process is efficient and the project is production-ready.

 ### About Lumitech
 [Lumitech](https://lumitech.co/) is a global custom software development company helping tech businesses build successful teams and innovative products.
 With a 600% growth since 2022, our team of engineers, AI/ML specialists, and product managers delivers high-quality software using the latest technologies.
-Learn more on our [website](https://lumitech.co/).

 ### Why Use This Template? <br>
 This template is designed to accelerate and simplify development by providing modern technologies, a well-structured architecture, and ready-to-use examples: